EncinasBartos/TBarrier/TBarrier/2D/demos/DiffusionBarriers/DBS/readme.txt

 [1] Haller, G., Karrasch, D., & Kogelbauer, F. (2018).
 Material barriers to diffusive and stochastic transport.
 Proceedings of the National Academy of Sciences, 115(37), 9074-9079.

-[2] Notebook 8.1.7. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.
+[2] Notebook 8.3. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.

+[3] Link to YouTube Tutorial: https://youtu.be/xB8-NdFOGlI